“Understanding the Natural Body”

-By making the body mold within a certain frame, it can start to accquire the correct foundation.
-Only then will it develop and undergo the neuromuscular change required for a Bujutsu body.
+By making the body mold within a certain frame, it can start to acquire the correct foundation.
+Only then will it develop and undergo the neuro-muscular change required for a Bujutsu body.
 By slowly training movement, breathing, and sinew, we create a body that remains natural in movement.
 At the same time this training allows us to understand where we possess unnecessary tension and habits that run through the body.

 Each frame (katachi) within the Aunkai has meaning.
 The frame is simply a guide to correct oneself.
 It helps to stabilize the body in different directions, fix habits and imbalance in the body as well as realize body movement and intuition appropriate to Bujutsu.
 Through training the body in different frames, we develop the body in a all around manner.